omarsalah067/MylifeApp/README.md

 ### Dev Mode:
 Dev mode allows for source code inspection and testing.
 To enter developer mode:
-1. Download the entire source code of the app and install the package using editable mode:
+1. Download the entire source code of the app:

         git clone https://github.com/omarsalah067/MylifeApp.git
+        cd MylifeApp
-2. Open the project in your prefered IDE then run in the (virtual) terminal:
+2. Open the project in your prefered IDE then run in the (virtual) terminal this command to install the package using editable mode:

         pip install -e .

-    After accessing dev mode, script setup in `pyproject.toml` should be working again allowing you to run Mylife from anywhere in the terminal using:
+3. After accessing dev mode, script setup in `pyproject.toml` should be working again allowing you to run Mylife from anywhere in the terminal using:

         mla
-     - Additionally: After setup, you can run this command to test the project.
+     - Additionally: for testing you can use pytest to run the test files and seed-db to intialise a seed database:

+           mla seed-db
            pytest .

 ## Trouble Shooting
 ### 'mla' is not recognized!
-If an error mesasge appears with the message: "'mla' is not a recogized command" try to use:
+If an error mesasge appears with the message: `'mla' is not a recogized command` try to use:

     python -m mylife.mla

-if that fails aswell the issue is stemming from a curropt installation, it is recommended to delete and reinstall the app again.
+if that fails aswell the issue is stemming from a corrupt installation, it is recommended to delete and reinstall the app again.